smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

-checking for new incoming communications transactions from OpCon/xps, they also check for messages prepared by other LSAM server programs that need to be sent to OpCon/xps and they check for any operator control instructions that may arrive in each program\'s control data queue.
+checking for new incoming communications transactions from OpCon/xps, they also check for messages prepared by other LSAM server programs that need to be sent to OpCon/xps and they check for any operator control instructions that may arrive in each program's control data queue.

 The input wait timeout parameter tells the program how long to stop and wait for a response from the system when checking for new socket